1. Single, Double and Multiple entry visas

 2. Validity (enter before)

 Validity shown as "enter before" refers to the time limit of visa.
 The holders must use the it to enter mainland of PRC before 24:00 on the exact day of expiration, otherwise, it expires after time limit and cannot be extended no matter whether there is number of entry left, and reapplication is required.
 The validity is 3 months, 6 months, one year and two years.
-It is suggested to check the validity to assure the visa is good to be used.
+It is suggested to check the validity to assure it is good to be used.

 3. Duration of Each Stay (after entering)